Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 Auto Loader automatically detects new data files during manual or scheduled updates.
 Single Choice

-19)
-A data engineer wants to query metrics on the latest update made to their pipeline.
+#### A data engineer wants to query metrics on the latest update made to their pipeline.
 They need to be able to see the event type and timestamp for each update.
 Which of the following approaches allows the data engineer to complete this task?
 Select one response.

 The data engineer can view the update ID from the Pipeline Details page in the user_action table.
+*This option does not explicit mention querying for the event type or timestamp*

-The data engineer can query the update ID from the events log where the event type is create_update.
+**The data engineer can query the update ID from the events log where the event type is create_update.**
+*That seem to be the correct one cause sounds like it might refer to updates made to the pipeline*

 The data engineer can query the update ID from the events log where the action type is user_action.
+*It doesn´t specify thatt this action type would have the event type and timestamp of pipeline updates*

 The data engineer can query the update ID from the events log where the event type is last_update.
+*last update could be the most recent update but we need to see "each update"*

 The data engineer can view the update ID from the Pipeline Details page in the create_update table.
+*Does not explicitly state that the data engineer can see the event type and timestamp*

 Single Choice
 20)
 A data engineer needs to query a Delta Live Table (DLT) in a notebook.
 The notebook is not attached to a DLT pipeline.